flintlib/arb/README.md

 Various low-level optimizations have also been implemented to reduce overhead at precisions of just a few machine words.
-Most operations on polynomials and power series use asymptotically fast FFT multiplication.
+Most operations on polynomials and power series use asymptotically fast FFT multiplication based on FLINT.
+Similarly, most operations on large matrices take advantage of the fast integer matrix multiplication in FLINT.

 For basic arithmetic, Arb should generally be around as fast as MPFR (http://mpfr.org), though it can be a bit slower